 The use of equations in the above CHECK-RROBIN parameterized module allows us to define this infinite family of formulas by means of a few recursive equations.
-When this module is instantiated for a concrete value of n, we then obtain the concrete LTL formula allProcessesReenter(n) for that n.
+When this module is instanti-

 We now prove mutual exclusion and guaranteed reentrance for the case of five processes using the model checker.